Matthew Hutton (archbishop of York): Life

 On 14 February 1595/6 he was elected archbishop of York.
 The grammar school and almshouses at Warton were shortly afterwards founded by him.
 In John Harington's Nugæ Antiquæ, ii.
-248, there is an account of a bold sermon which he preached before Queen Elizabeth at Whitehall.
+248, there is an account of a bold sermon which he preached before Queen Elizabeth I at Whitehall.
 He acted as lord president of the north from 1595 to 1600, and in 1598 he had in his custody at Bishopsthorpe Sir Robert Ker of Cessford, one of the wardens of the Scottish Marches.
 His courtesy to his prisoner was afterwards acknowledged by King James and by Sir Robert himself.
 One of his last public acts was to write a letter to Robert Cecil, Lord Cranborne, counselling a relaxation in the prosecution of the puritans.
 He died at Bishopthorpe on 16 January 1605/6, and was buried in York Minster.
 His monument is in the south aisle of the choir.

 He married in 1565 Catherine Fulmetby, or Fulmesby, who died soon after.
 In 1567 he married Beatrice, daughter of Sir Thomas Fincham.
 She died on 5 May 1582, and on 20 November following he married Frances, widow of Martin Bowes (died 1573), son of Sir Martin Bowes.
 (The archbishop's wife Frances left to her grandson Matthew Bowes her home in Coppergate, York, that she had purchased from "Parcivall Levett of York, merchant.")
 The archbishop left several children by the second marriage.
 Of these, Timothy Hutton, the eldest son, born 1569, was knighted in 1605, the year in which he was high sheriff of Yorkshire, and died in 1629; the second son was Sir Thomas Hutton of Popleton (d.
 1620).
 The archbishop was blamed by some for granting leases of church lands to his children, which apparently considerably enriched them.
-He was an ancestor of Matthew Hutton (Archbishop of Canterbury) (1693–1758).
+He was an ancestor of Matthew Hutton (archbishop of Canterbury) (1693–1758).

 A portrait of Hutton is at Marske, Richmondshire, in the possession of descendants.
 A second portrait was twice engraved, first by Perry, and secondly for William Hutchinson's History and Antiquities of the County Palatine of Durham.
 The Hutton Correspondence, edited by James Raine and published by the Surtees Society in 1843, contains many of the archbishop's letters.